jucian0/posts/how-my-life-changed.md

 # How simple things changed my life.

 I was born in Paraguay, a small country close to Brazil, my parents worked for a long time as farmers, and when I was eight years I started as a farmer worker too, we were planting cotton, and everything was going well, but our luck was going to change.
-When you work planting cotton, it's necessary a certain quantity of rain, but if you have a lot of rain, you can lose everything.
+When you work in a cotton field, it's necessary a certain quantity of rain, but if you have a lot of rain, you can lose everything.
 So, the rain did not stop for several months, and we lost everything, we were devastated.

 ## How one question changed my life.